If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 Lockouts: Their Use

 In front of you are three smaller enclosures almost identical in appearance with each having a concrete shelter as well as a concrete pipe that leads to an underground den.
 Such lockouts are essential for every animal the Sanctuary rescues.
 An animal that has been in a small cage its entire life cannot immediately be released into a larger area, as they would feel overwhelmed, insecure and terrified.
 The lockouts also aid in the introduction of a new animal to established animal populations, similar to someone perhaps having a new cat being introduced to other cats in the household.
 New cats may spend time in a bathroom or laundry room with the door closed to allow a more gradual introduction.
 The same is true for animals rescued here at the Sanctuary.
-Since there are no new Leopards at this time, each of the lockouts is currently open to the larger area, and the Leopards are free to move in and out at their leisure.

 Another feature in every habitat that is essential for the safety, well-being, and protection of the animals are the underground or above-ground dens.
 As you can see, there is a concrete pipe that leads down into the ground.
 It actually goes back about 20 feet to an underground buried concrete bunker that is about 6-feet tall, 6-feet wide and 12-feet long.
 Because it is buried underground it stays at a very stable temperature of approximately 60-degrees Fahrenheit or 15-degrees Celsius year-round.
 Most of the animals at the Sanctuary use their dens more in the summer to get out of the heat than they do the winter to get out of the cold.
 Of course, the Bears use their dens for hibernation each winter.
 Even though they may not be visible to guests, there are underground dens in every habitat, so that throughout the Sanctuary there are literally hundreds of dens for the animals.
 Dens provide a much more stable protective environment than trees do and are a great asset to our animals.